ceu-lang/ceu/manual/manual-toc.md

 ```
 ID      ::= <a-z, A-Z, 0-9, _> +
-ID_var  ::= ID    // beginning with a lowercase letter
+ID_var  ::= ID    // beginning with a lowercase letter (variables and internal events)
-ID_ext  ::= ID    // all in uppercase, not beginning with a digit
+ID_ext  ::= ID    // all in uppercase, not beginning with a digit (external events)
-ID_cls  ::= ID    // beginning with an uppercase letter
+ID_cls  ::= ID    // beginning with an uppercase letter (classes)
-ID_nat  ::= ID    // beginning with an underscore
+ID_nat  ::= ID    // beginning with an underscore (native symbols)
 ```

 Examples: